ardalis/ApiEndpoints/README.md

 There's an example in the [sample app](https://github.com/ardalis/ApiEndpoints/blob/main/sample/SampleEndpointApp/Endpoints/Authors/ListJsonFile.cs) that shows how to set this up and return a File actionresult.
 For the base type, just use the `WithoutResponse` option and in the endpoint handler return `File()`.

 ### How can I use model binding to pull values from multiple places, like `[FromRoute]`, `[FromBody]`, etc.?
+#172
 The base endpoints only expose a single model type which is used on the Handle method, so you can't easily add additional parameters to the Handle method.
 However, you can put as many properties on the associated Request DTO as you want, and model binding allows you to set the same attributes per property as you would have set per parameter on the action method.
 See [Model Binding Docs](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding) and [discussion here in issue 42](https://github.com/ardalis/ApiEndpoints/issues/42)

+### How can I use streaming from server to client?
+There's an example in the [sample app](https://github.com/ardalis/ApiEndpoints/blob/main/sample/SampleEndpointApp/Endpoints/Authors/Stream.cs) that shows how to set this up and return an `IAsyncEnumerable<T>`.
+For the base type, just use the `WithAsyncEnumerableResult<T>` option and in the endpoint handler yeld return after awaiting your async code.
 ## 6. Roadmap

 The following are some things I'd like to add to the project/package.